Mean field singular stochastic PDEs: Propagation of chaos

-{\it (a) Singular systems of interacting fields --} To lighten the notations we consider here the case that the diffusivity $f$ is linear in the measure argument -- see \eqref{EqLinearSimpleCase} below.
+\begin{Dem} To lighten the notations we consider here the case that the diffusivity $f$ is linear in its measure argument -- see \eqref{EqLinearSimpleCase} below.
 The polynomial case is treated similarly.
-One can see equation \eqref{EqSystemSingular} as a single multidimensional singular stochastic equation
+One can see Equation \eqref{EqSystemSingular} as a single multidimensional singular stochastic equation